valtimo-platform/valtimo-documentation/release-notes/major9/09.21.0/valtimo-frontend-libraries.md

   Everytime you would open a file on Firefox you would be redirected to the `Dashboard page` and you would not be able to see or download the file.
   A global fix is applied to open a file correctly and if it fails for some reason it will be downloaded automatically.

-* **BodyText of the prompt can now be set properly**
+* **BodyText of the v-prompt in @valtimo/user-interface can now be set properly**

-  The prompt was always showing the bodyText of the keycloak refresh token prompt.
+  The `v-prompt in @valtimo/user-interface` was always showing the bodyText of the keycloak refresh token prompt.

-* **Button styling is not set in the prompt component**
+* **Button styling is not set in the v-button in @valtimo/user-interface**

-  The button component was not able to handle async values since it was not listening to any changes.
+  The `v-button in @valtimo/user-interface` was not able to handle async values since it was not listening to any changes.

 ## Breaking changes